robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 ### Blog Feedback

 This is a dataset of 60,000 blog posts from around 1,200 Hungarian blogs.
-There are 280 recorded features for each post including number of links, number of comments received thus far and the most discriminative features from a bag of words analysis.
-The goal is to predict the number of comments each post will recieve in the next 24 hours.
+It has 280 recorded features for each post including number of links, number of comments received thus far and the most discriminative features from a bag of words analysis.
+The goal is to predict the number of comments each post will receive in the next 24 hours.
 This dataset was used by [^Buza2014].
 We use a random subset of 2,000 blog posts.

 ### Bike Sharing

 Bike sharing systems completely automate the rental and return process of renting bikes.
 Users are able to rent a bike from one location, and return the bike to another.
-This dataset contains daily records of a bike-sharing system called Captial Bike Sharing in Washington, D.C., USA.
-There are two years of records from the 1<sup>st</sup> of January 2011 to the 31<sup>st</sup> of December 2012 for a total of 731 days.
+This dataset contains daily records of a bike-sharing system called Capital Bike Sharing in Washington, D.C., USA.
+It has two years of records from the 1<sup>st</sup> of January 2011 to the 31<sup>st</sup> of December 2012 for a total of 731 days.
 This dataset was used by [^Fanaee-T2014] to test an event detection algorithm.
 In this paper, the task is to predict the number of rented bikes from the day's weather records.

 {{% citation
     id="Vapnik1998"